Kalaloch Campground Overview

 Important changes to the reservation booking windows: To better serve visitors, Kalaloch Campground will be releasing campsites in a series of three staggered block releases by loop.
 These block releases will be 6 months in advance, two weeks in advance, and 4 days in advance.

-• A and B loop campsites will be available for reservation 6 months in advance.
+- A and B loop campsites will be available for reservation 6 months in advance.
 Campsites A14, A16, A18, and A19 will currently not be reservable due to substantial bluff erosion.
 If these sites are deemed safe for camping after assessment or repairs, they will be released for online reservations within the 6 month booking window.
-This can be as late as spring of 2024.
+This can be as late as spring/summer of 2025.

 During the rest of the year, it is on a first-come, first-served basis.
 During winter (November - April), some campground loops are closed, but camping is still available.